 India.
-To aspiring travellers, the mere whisper of it’s name inspires images of ancient palaces, bollywood glamour and stirring, spiritual festivals.
+To aspiring travellers, the mere whisper of it’s name inspires images of ancient palaces, Bollywood glamour and stirring spiritual festivals.
 To us who have actually been there though, it also drags up images of dysentery, thieving monkeys and frustration at every turn.

 Yes, the reality is that whilst India can be the most magical place on earth, it can also be the most maddening.
-Travelling in India is challenging and not for the feint-hearted; you will be harassed & scammed, you will get sick and you will get very, very annoyed.
+Traveling in India is challenging and not for the faint-hearted; you will be harassed & scammed, you will get sick and you will get very, very annoyed.
 India will assault your sanitation and your sanity alike, indeed, I often say that after holidaying in India, one needs a holiday…

 Mind The Traffic

 Indian’s drive on the correct (ie, British) side of the road but that is where any adherence to the laws of the road as we know them ends.
-Driving licences are more a suggestion than an obligation in India and this is quite evident; I mean, they allowed me to drive a Tuk-Tuk after only 15 minutes instruction.
+Driving licenses are more a suggestion than an obligation in India and this is quite evident; I mean, they allowed me to drive a Tuk-Tuk after only 15 minutes instruction.
 Roads are constantly jammed with cars, bikes, Tuk-Tuk’s and cows and the infernal cacophony of papping horns hardly lets up even in the dead of night.

 There are few traffic lights and even when you find them don’t expect drivers to pay them any attention.
 To cross the road your best bet is to follow a local across as they seem to have worked out how to do it.
 You can also learn a lot by observing the cow’s who precariously saunter in and out of even Delhi’s rush hour traffic with seemingly omnipotent invincibility.